Dear Home Ec 101:

 A friend told me that bay leaves are poisonous, and that’s why you remove them before serving.
 Isn’t it kind of…insane to cook with a poison plant?
 If they are ok, would you tell me how to use bay leaves?

 Is it safe?

 You know, that never made sense to me, either.
-My reasoning was “If it’s true, the poison gets into the food during the cooking process, so the removal of the leaf is a moot point.
+My reasoning was, “If it’s true, the poison gets into the food during the cooking process, so removing the leaf is a moot point.
 And if it’s not true – why are we supposed to remove it?”
-So, I finally looked into it, because I wanted to feel comfortable using them.
+So, I finally looked into it because I wanted to feel comfortable using them.
 And not die much.

-But why should I “remove bay leaf” before serving?
+Why should I “remove the bay leaf” before serving?

 Those leaves are tough!